jsterlingvids/draggin/SocketMuuri_v06/Readme.txt

 - Updating livestream post images
 - Deleting Livestreams when they're done
     - Fixing Moving
-    - Fix the actual information that is shared to get a call working
     - peer.on('disconnect'......)
     - Delete Stream on refresh!
 - Different buildouts for different post types